Alexander-Levy/mower_bot/README.md

     - Plan the best path to mow the lawn
     - Calculate the appropiate wheel velocities to achieve this

-This is a ROS2 based proyect that is built to work on:
+This is a ROS2 based project that is built to work on:

     Linux distro: Ubuntu 22.04 LTS
     ROS2 distro: Humble Hawksbill